zerodski/local-ai-packaged/README.md

 # Self-hosted AI Package

+**IMPORANT**: Supabase has updated a couple environment variables so you may have to add some new default values in your .env that I have in my .env.example if you have had this project up and running already and are just pulling new changes.
+Specifically, you need to add "POOLER_DB_POOL_SIZE=5" to your .env.
+This is required if you have had the package running before June 14th.

 **Self-hosted AI Package** is an open, docker compose template that quickly bootstraps a fully featured Local AI and Low Code development environment including Ollama for your local LLMs, Open WebUI for an interface to chat with your N8N agents, and Supabase for your database, vector store, and authentication.